benjaminBrownlee/RSA.js/README.md

 Convert a string of alphanumerical characters to standard utf-8 decimal encoding.
 Only numbers can be encrypted, so an encoding is necessary to encrypt any non-numerical data.

 #### `RSA.encrypt(data, public_key, public_exponet)`
-Encrypt numerical data using public parts of a generated or transmitted keys.
-These will be the "n" and "e" properities in the object returned by the `RSA.generate()` function.
+Encrypt numerical data using public parts of a generated or transmitted key.
+These will be the "n" and "e" properties in the object returned by the `RSA.generate()` function.
 Function will throw an error if any of the arguments are not Big Integer objects.

 #### `RSA.decrypt(cipher_text, private_key, public_key)`